Please create an account to view this recorded webinar.

-In this webinar, a collaboration between CareQuest Institute and Kansas City University, our expert panel will take a deep dive into the etiology of dental caries, including the role of host factors, saliva, diet, and oral hygiene.
+In this webinar, a collaboration between CareQuest Institute, Kansas City University, and the American Association of Public Health Dentistry (AAPHD), our expert panel will take a deep dive into the etiology of dental caries, including the role of host factors, saliva, diet, and oral hygiene.
 They will also cover the epidemiology of caries, the contributory causes of the disease, and the concept of the caries balance.

 This is the first in a series of summer webinars on understanding, assessing, and managing caries — we welcome you to attend one, two, or all three as your schedule allows!

 - Summarize the newest findings on the epidemiology of caries disease.

 - Discuss the impact of saliva, diet, oral biofilms, and pH in the caries process.